Logo

 What support do mortgage lenders offer customers?

-If you’re struggling to make your mortgage repayments or are worried about remortgaging, the majority of mortgage lenders offer different support options to help, even if they haven’t signed up to the mortgage charter.
+If you’re struggling to make your mortgage repayments or are worried about remortgaging, the majority of mortgage lenders offer different support options to help, even if they haven’t signed up to the Mortgage Charter.

 What if I’m already in arrears with my mortgage payments?